James got control of his UC flares and was able to enjoy vacationing again without fear of triggering symptoms

-After consideration, and what felt a little like desperation, I decided to reach out to Brittany and ask her to consider working with me.
+After consideration, and what felt a little like desperation, I decided to reach out and ask them to consider working with me.
 Still, this wasn’t going to be free (might even be kind of expensive) and how could I protect myself from getting ripped-off by some stranger on the internet?
 But the email was sent and I could at least have a conversation, right?

 The first phone call was enlightening in several unexpected ways.
-First off, it was clear Brittany had a process she followed and had done this before.
-She was also very clear about the terms of the agreement and was confident answering questions, one of which was if she was comfortable working with men.
-She was, and I was not the first male she had worked with.
+First off, it was clear they had a process they followed and had done this before.
+They were also very clear about the terms of the agreement and was confident answering questions, one of which was if their dietitians were comfortable working with men.
+They were, and I was not the first male they had worked with.
 That was nice to hear, but the best part of the call was a feeling for me that I didn’t have to dodge questions or dilute answers pertaining to my bowel movements.
 Sure, I’d talked frankly about my issues with my doctors, but those conversations always seemed so impersonal that I was not sure if they were hearing what I was feeling.
-With Brittany, I got the impression that this was business and we were going to take it seriously—but she could also hear me (if that makes sense).
+With my dietitian at Romanwell, I got the impression that this was business and we were going to take it seriously—but she could also hear me (if that makes sense).
 It was just enough to convince me to proceed, but I still had doubts.
 And yes, this was going to cost money that may or may not be counted against my insurance deductible.
-To her credit, she offered to help with this in any way she could.
+To their credit, they offered to help with this in any way she could.